zuri-training/clovar_cms/README.md

 4.Run this command to activate the environment: 'pipenv shell'
 5. While in the virtual environment, create your repo branch and switch into it
-6. Lastly, install all packages in the Pipfile with this command: 'pipenv install' (or, you can choose to install individual packages with: 'pipenv install <package name>')
+6. Lastly, install all packages in the Pipfile with this command: 'pipenv install' (or, you can choose to install individual packages with: 'pipenv install package-name')
 PS: major packages used at the moment(list will be updated as we progress)
 1. django-environ(tip: pipenv install django-environ)